-Extensive use of informal access is recognized by the Department of National Defence as an effective and simplified way to further the principles of open government on which Access to Information and Privacy (ATIP) legislation is based.
+Extensive use of informal access is recognized by the Department of National Defence as an effective and simple way to further the principles of open government on which ATIP legislation is based.

 The Minister of National Defence is responsible for all matters relating to national defence, including the management and control of the Department of National Defence and the Canadian Forces.

 Mission of the DND and the Canadian Forces